lin-shu-yu/lin-shu-yu.github.io/index.md

 I'm a MS-PhD student in the Human Systems Laboratory at MIT Aeronautics & Astronautics funded through the NASA Space Technology Graduate Research Opportunity (NSTGRO).
 My research is focused on understanding the human-environment relationship and how we can utilize architecture to mitigate cognitive, behavioral, and psychological risks in long-duration spaceflight.
 I work with [Dr. Katya Arquilla](https://aeroastro.mit.edu/people/katya-arquilla/), [Jeffrey Montes](https://jetportal.net/about), and [Dr. Robert Howard](https://www.nasa.gov/nesc/academy/Dr-Robert-Howard-bio/).

+As a [Brooke Owens Fellow](https://www.brookeowensfellowship.org/michelle-lin) and a [Matthew Isakowitz Fellow](https://www.matthewisakowitzfellowship.org/), two prestigious fellowships for students in aerospace, I am honored to carry forward both of their legacies for a more inclusive and innovative aerospace industry.

 ## Header 2

 > This is a blockquote following a header.